kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Transactions
   - Multiple all-or-nothing operations, such as financial transactions (debits and credits must happen simultaneously) or order fulfillment.
   - DynamoDB performs two underlying reads or writes of every item in the transaction: one to prepare the transaction and one to commit the transaction.
-  - Can operation on up to 25 items or 4 MB of data.
+  - Can operate on up to 25 items or 4 MB of data.
   - No additional costs, but probably need to up your capacity.
 - On-Demand Capacity
   - Pay-per-request pricing.